 ‘Be professional,’ Curt said under his breath as she stepped into view of the camera.

 She gave a wave.
 ‘Lolhi?’

 ‘You gonna let us in or what?’

 There was a pause, then the gate began to open.

-‘If we were still in the car we wouldn’t have to walk all the way.’
+Stef sighed.
+‘If we were still in the car, we wouldn’t have to walk all the way.’

 ‘Spyder?’
-Curt said, ignoring her complaint as they started up the long drive.
-‘You actually have one of those “call me Neo” hacker names?’
+Curt asked, ignoring her complaint as they started up the long drive.
+‘You actually have one of those “Call me Neo” hacker names?’

 She shrugged again.

 Dorian stood waiting at the door, an unreadable expression on his face.